narrowspark/framework/README.md

 > **Note:** This repository contains the core code of the Narrowspark framework.
 If you want to build an application using Narrowspark, visit the main [Narrowspark repository][2].

-[Narrowspark][1] is a **PHP framework** for web applications and a set of reusable **PHP components** with expressive, elegant syntax.
-Narrowspark attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:
+[Narrowspark][1] is a **PHP framework** for large, robust web applications and a superb combination of simplicity, elegance, reusable **PHP components** with expressive, elegant syntax.
+Narrowspark attempts to take the pain out of development by easing common tasks.

 * Powerful dependency injection container.
-* Multiple back-ends for session and cache storage.
+* Multiple back-ends for session, filesystem and cache storage.
 * A powerful console "cerebro" based on [Symfony Console][5]
-* Simple, fast routing engine.
+* Simple, fast and with support for psr-15 middleware routing engine.

-Narrowspark is accessible, yet powerful, providing tools needed for large, robust applications.
-A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.
+* Powerful [encryption][7] and [hashing][8].

 Documentation
 -------------

 The [Narrowspark documentation][6] is thorough, complete, and makes it a breeze to get started learning the framework.
-You need more informations take a look on [Narrowspark website][1].
+You need more information's take a look on [Narrowspark website][1].

 Community
 ------------